Resources

 The FCOs of Quebec believe that each parent is the first and foremost educator of his or her child.
 That every mother and father has the capacity to equip themselves to improve their family experience.
 And that every parent can also share their knowledge with other parents.

-You can open a dialogue about your child’s sleep, as well as your need for sleep, with the health care professionals around you.
+You can open up a dialogue about your child’s sleep, and your need for sleep, with the healthcare professionals around you.

 If your child has a history of sleep problems and has or is awaiting a medical diagnosis (psychiatric, neurological or other), vous pouvez contacter la Clinique d’évaluation diagnostique des troubles du sommeil du CIUSSS du Nord-de-l’Île-de-Montréal.